Ebony G. Patterson . . . while the dew is still on the roses . . .

 Patterson’s solo exhibition Ebony G. Patterson . . . while the dew is still on the roses . . . opened for 10 days at the Nasher Museum before the museum was suddenly closed due to the COVID-19 pandemic.

-Patterson and Powell will discussed how her work investigates forms of embellishment as they relate to youth culture within disenfranchised communities and break down themes of violence, masculinity, visibility and invisibility within black youth culture globally.
+Patterson and Powell discuss how her work investigates forms of embellishment as they relate to youth culture within disenfranchised communities and break down themes of violence, masculinity, visibility and invisibility within black youth culture globally.

 The health and safety of our community is our top priority.
 In accordance with Duke University, the museum is closed to visitors until further notice.
 The café and store are closed.
 Find updates and the latest information on Duke’s Coronavirus Response website.